Skip to content

 {{ ui.alert("Success message", style="success") }}

-{{ ui.link("Visit CKAN", href="https://ckan.org", blank=True) }}
+{{ ui.link("Visit CKAN", href="https://ckan.org", blank=true) }}

 All parameters except for content must be passed to macro by name.
 This simplifies transition between themes, when macros expect different set of arguments or define them in different order. content always comes first when it's present, that's why it's safe to pass it without name, but all other arguments have no recommended order and every theme is free to choose according to its preferences.